derrickkempf/dravver/README.md

 ### Mode 2: VV → Derrick Kempf

-Pulls from the Visualize Value visual library — 400+ black-and-white graphics built on boxes, arrows, and compressed ideas — and remakes them in the Derrick Kempf illustration style.
+Pulls from the Visualize Value visual library — 400+ black-and-white graphics built on boxes, arrows, and compressed ideas — and then remade in the Derrick's illustration style.

 Same concept.
 Different hand.
 The box becomes a sketch.
 The arrow gets a little wobbly.
 The insight stays.